haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

 	8. Save the joined layer as ESRI Shapefile, with a sensible name (for example "Helsinki_small_areas_HSL.shp"), and within the folder for your project you made earlier
 	9. Delete the temporary Joined Layer from the Layers window

-9.   **Now we’ll calculate yet another field** using the field calculator by dividing the number of passengers by the square kilometer area of the Helsinki small areas.
+9.   **Now we’ll calculate yet another field** using the *field calculator* by dividing the number of passengers by the square kilometer area of the Helsinki small areas.
-		1. Calculate this field using the Field calculator (don’t forget to toggle editing mode): output field name should be informative e.g. “PassArea”, set Output field type to decimal
+		1. Calculate this field using the *Field calculator* (don’t forget to toggle editing mode): output field name should be informative e.g. “PassArea”, set Output field type to decimal
-		2. Set output field length to 10 and precision to 2
+		2. Set output *field length* to 10 and *precision* to 2
 		3. Then you must enter the calculation into the Expression field, you can either use the drop-down menus (Fields and values) or simply type it in.
 The calculation should be similar to this (change if your fields are named differently): "Boardings_" / "Area_km2"
 		4. Click OK.
-Remember to Save edits and Disable editing mode.
+Remember to *Save edits* and *Disable editing mode.
-- Picture of current
+- Picture of current attribute table with new fields

+10. Head to the layer’s symbology* tab and select Graduated from the dropdown menu.
+Select the PassArea column as the data source and press Classify.
+Choose a suitable classification method and visualize the data as desired.
+You can edit the class bounds and the legend values manually by double clicking on them.
+Which areas are the most passenger heavy and which are not?
+Why?

 <!--stackedit_data: